node-drop/nodedrop/backend/src/nodes/Code/README.md

 ## Security

 ### JavaScript
-- Runs in an isolated VM using vm2
+- Runs in an isolated VM using BunVMService (Bun-compatible sandboxing)
-- No access to Node.js modules, file system, or network
+- No access to Node.js modules, file system, or network by default
 - Limited to safe JavaScript operations
+- Timeout protection prevents infinite loops

 ### Python
 - Executes in a subprocess with Python 3